zirkelc/serverless-exports-plugin/README.md

 That's it!
 Now you can run `serverless deploy` or `serverless package` and the plugin will generate the exports for you.

 ## Configuration
-The plugin supports to type of exports: `environment` variables and `stack` outputs.
+The plugin supports two type of exports: `environment` variables and `stack` outputs.

 The configuration for each export is the following:
 ```yaml